tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 1. Compare and contrast "View Source" versus the capabilities of the Web Inspector.
 Which method gives the developer a "live" view of the current HTML and CSS of a page?

 ## IX.
 Review Exercise
 Make a copy of **dom-4.html** and name it **web-apps-3.html**.
-Delete all of the existing JavaScript code, and add JavaScript that does the following (search the web for documentation if you don't know how to do these).:
+Delete all of the existing JavaScript code, and add JavaScript that does the following (search the web for documentation if you don't know how to do these).
+Make sure that you DO NOT modify the HTML source of the page (by adding `class` or `id` attributes to the paragraphs, for example.

 1. Change the `.innerHTML` of the first &lt;h1> to "My UFO Page"
 1. Change the `.innerHTML` of the first &lt;h2> to "My UFO Info"